nurrix/verasonics_for_dummies/README.md

 This branch will provide the reader with the necessary script for detecting shear waves in a ultrasound image using a phased array.
 Using the settings in the top of the script, it is possible to change frame rate, number of sub-frames per frame

-- (you are required to combine them, as there is a large overhead when transfering data from the Vantage system to the Host computer)
+- There is a large overhead when transfering data from the Vantage system to the Host computer

 # Future Perspective